all-in-one-of/snippets/HOU DOP Flip.md

 Value | .
 --- | ---
-Negative | cause them to clump together.
+- | cause them to clump together.
 0 | for Incompresive fluid
-Positive | cause particles to spread out
++ | cause particles to spread out

 - Negative values cause them to clump together.
 - 0 for Incompresive fluid - have not "scale factor" still have : swirl , shear and translate factors